 Identifying potential product candidates and conducting clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain regulatory approval and achieve product sales.
 In addition, our product candidates, if approved, may not achieve commercial success.
 Our commercial revenues, if any, will be derived from sales of products that we do not expect to be commercially available for several years, if at all.
 Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations, even if we believe we have sufficient funds for our current or future operating plans.
-See "Certain Relationships and Related Person Transactions-Corporate Conversion" for restrictions on issuing shares and incurring indebtedness that are part of our Stockholders Agreement.
+We also have certain restrictions on issuing shares and incurring indebtedness that are part of our Stockholders Agreement.